cars0njan/handback-download---UBC-CPSC-110/README.md

-Downloads all files from your page on the UBC CPSC 110 handback server (downloads are organized in folders)
+Downloads all files from your page on the UBC CPSC 110 handback server<br>
+(downloads are organized in folders)

 How to use: